zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 ## VMCore
 ### Args
-The *VMPROTECT* can be start with no args but ther need to be set a code in *protected.hpp*.
+The *VMPROTECT* can be start with no arguments but there need to be set a code to execute in *protected.hpp*.

 ```c++
 BYTE ProtectedData[] = { 0xFF }; // <- HERE PASTE A CODE TO EXECUTE BY VMCPU.
 ```

-Param *-m* set a program mode, that can be:
+Param *-m* set a program mode.
+Possible program execution modes:
 * exec - normal execution,
 * debug - debugging mode, you need to run *VMPROTECT-Debugger*.